Building your financial structure for the future

 I will help you determine the most effective financial metrics to evaluate your business by.
 My goal will be to build you a “dashboard” of indicators and gauges you can refer to in order to make decisions as to the future of your business and develop and improve your strategies.

-I can also help you determine and analyse your financial ratios.
+As a Virtual CFO, I can also help you determine and analyse your financial ratios.
 Sometimes called your account ratios, these are the comparison of two figures in your accounts which can also be used to analyse your financial statements.
 A good example is the earnings yield – your earnings per share divided by your share price.
 You will see these written as a percentage value or a decimal.

 The first step will be to assess your goals.
 This will allow us to select metrics which will allow you to measure the full effectiveness of any business decisions you are planning to take as well as to measure your progress towards actual numerical goals.
 This last point is a vital thing to be doing if you want to make sure you are getting the best out of the hard work you put into your business.